A problem of definition in the Iraq controversy: Was the issue Saddam's regime or Iraq's demonstrable WMD?

 • Officials within the BW program knowingly continued this deception right up to OIF and beyond, only revealing some details well after the conflict.

 08SEP12: My comment at the Belmont Club in response to criticism of the CIA's record on Iraqi WMD.
-In a better world, the CIA would have provided better intel on Iraq to President Bush and, before him, President Clinton.
-However, the CIA should not have been placed in the position where a claim based on CIA intel was a featured part of President Bush’s case for Operation Iraqi Freedom.
-Clinton is open that he did not know the actual state of Iraq’s WMD when he bombed Iraq.
-As we’ve since learned, Bush knew the same as Clinton about Iraq’s WMD.
+In a better world, the CIA would have provided more precise intel on Iraq to President Bush and, before him, President Clinton.
+However, the CIA should not have been placed in the position where an affirmative claim based on CIA intel was featured in President Bush’s case for Operation Iraqi Freedom.
+Clinton is open that he did not know the precise state of Iraq’s specific armament when he bombed Iraq.
+As we’ve since learned, the precision of Bush's knowledge of Iraq's specific armament at the decision point of OIF was no better than Clinton's for ODF.
 But here's the key: Iraq – not the CIA – was responsible to make us know about Iraq’s WMD stocks, programs, and intentions.
 Therefore, Clinton’s case for Operation Desert Fox and the US policy on Iraq enforced by both Presidents were based on Iraq’s failure to come into compliance and make us know it had disarmed as mandated.
 Iraq’s noncompliant behavior constituted material breach of the UNSC resolutions and was demonstrable without making an affirmative claim based on CIA intel.
 In other words, Bush’s case presentation for Operation Iraqi Freedom should have followed Clinton’s case presentation precedent for Operation Desert Fox.

 11SEP12: At the Belmont Club, I dive into the Iraq debate with multiple comments here.